karasevm/personal-gallery-node/README.md

 `BASE_URL` - base directory if app isn't in root

+`FULLS_AS_THUMBS` - whether to use full size images as thumbnails (useful on slow servers with fast clients)

 To use Redis instead of built-it memory cache:

 `REDIS_HOST` - Redis host